Clean Up and Publish Your Site

 - Volunteer experiences

-This community is 100% yours—so have fun, try out new components, and learn as much as you can in the process.
+This site is 100% yours—so have fun, try out new components, and learn as much as you can in the process.
 Consider adding other examples of your Salesforce skills.
 For inspiration, check out the Samples Gallery where you can explore sample apps and reference code, and learn best practices.
 Let Salesforce help you shine a spotlight on yourself—highlighting who you are and what you’ve accomplished—and let it be proof of your growing Salesforce skills!